-Vitamin C (ascorbic acid) is an essential water-soluble vitamin and, nowadays, has received a great deal of attention, and with all good reason.
-It becomes famous as an immune-boosting super nutrient.
-But along with an immunity booster, it also plays several other vital roles in our body.
+Vitamin C (ascorbic acid) is an essential water-soluble vitamin and, nowadays, has received a great deal of attention, that too with all good reason.
+It is known as an immune-boosting super nutrient.
+But apart from being an immunity booster, it also plays several other vital roles in our body.
 Let’s have a look at the benefits of taking vitamin C.

 Function of Vitamin C in the Body

 Vitamin C is an essential nutrient for the growth and repair of tissue.
 It helps heal wounds and repair and maintain healthy skin, bones, teeth, and cartilage.
 It is a potent antioxidant that neutralizes free radicals (unstable cells) and helps prevent oxidative cellular damage, which is the prime reason for many inflammatory diseases.
 It may also help prevent or delay certain cancers and heart disease and promote healthy aging.

 Vitamin C involves several biochemical processes.
 It helps activate numerous vital enzymes in the body, responsible for synthesizing hormones that help control the cardiovascular system's response to severe infections.
 It also builds collagen, a tough protein found in skin and connective tissues that strengthens the skin against injury.
 It also seems to reduce the risk of cartilage loss in those with osteoarthritis.

 Vitamin C also helps the body absorb better non-heme iron (iron sourced from plant foods such as beans, lentils, watermelon, spinach, etc.)..